bbauska/UC-Davis-JS-Basics/readme.md

 Even more if you want you could even take this even further by moving the declaration for the script here, up to the top of the file.
 I can put it in here the head, but I have to add the defer key word here.
-With defer it will make it run as if it's at the bottom of the page.
-And you'll see that still works.
+With defer it will make it run as if it&apos;s at the bottom of the page.
+And you&apos;ll see that still works.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 504. test, remove defer and error (276) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image504.png"
   style="width:50%"
-  title="Test, remove 'defer' command and receive error" alt="Test, remove 'defer' command and receive error." />
+  title="Test, remove &apos;defer&apos; command and receive error" alt="Test, remove &apos;defer&apos; command and receive error." />
 </p>

 If I take defer out of there, watch what happens.
-Refresh and, it doesn't work.
+Refresh and, it doesn&apos;t work.
 Because, addEventListener is null.
-What's going on here, is that the page loads from the top to the bottom.
-So it's loading the script first, before it gets to the bottom.
+What&apos;s going on here, is that the page loads from the top to the bottom.
+So it&apos;s loading the script first, before it gets to the bottom.
-And on the script, it's saying, put an event listener on the bottom.
-We can't put an event listener on a button, that doesn't exist yet.
+And on the script, it&apos;s saying, put an event listener on the bottom.
+We can&apos;t put an event listener on a button, that doesn&apos;t exist yet.
 But adding the defer keyword up here.
 What that does is it makes it so that it loads that script after the rest of the page is loaded.

-You can go through the rest of these and you'll create a new file for script 23.js.
-And you'll do the same thing on this one.
-On challenge 23, you'll notice that can be const.
-This down here has to be let, that'll have to be let.
-Go through and put in const and let wherever there's a var.
-Use const as much as you can, and only use let where the variable actually has to change here we're using an incrementer.
+You can go through the rest of these and you&apos;ll create a new file for script 23.js.
+And you&apos;ll do the same thing on this one.
+On challenge 23, you&apos;ll notice that can be const.
+This down here has to be let, that&apos;ll have to be let.
+Go through and put in const and let wherever there&apos;s a var.
+Use const as much as you can, and only use let where the variable actually has to change here we&apos;re using an incrementer.

-That's going to change as we loop through this for loop so it has to be let.
+That&apos;s going to change as we loop through this for loop so it has to be let.
 But use const wherever you can.
 And if you do that and create all these files and do that repetition in your state times.
-But even just doing that eight times, you'll start to get comfortable with the syntax of the immediately invoked function.
-And using use strict and you'll start to get used to using const and let Instead of are for your keywords and that will really help you out in the long run.
+But even just doing that eight times, you&apos;ll start to get comfortable with the syntax of the immediately invoked function.
+And using use strict and you&apos;ll start to get used to using const and let Instead of are for your keywords and that will really help you out in the long run.